rmagee/qu4rtet/docs/install_ubuntu.rst

     sudo python3 manage.py runserver

-If it runs without error we are good for now.
+If it runs without error we are good for now- even if it returns a 400 HTTP status that's Ok.
 Kill the test server with a `CTRL+C` and we will move on.